farcasterxyz/protocol/README.md

     SignerA1 -->  |Cast Delta, EdDSA sig|CastD[It's Alice!]
 ```

-## 3.3 Bounding Graph Size
+## 3.4 Bounding Graph Size

-An infinitely growing delta-graph will have an adverse impact on decentralization by raising the costs of operating a Hub.
-The number of independent operators will decrease and their ability to collude and block participants on the network will increase.
-Our target is to have at least 100 hubs will full copies of the network in multiple geographies.
-To achieve this, we believe it is important that a full hub can be operated on the disk resources available on the largest commodity cloud hardware instance which, as of this writing, is 64 TB.
+A delta-graph that can grow forever will adversely impact decentralization by making a hub's storage costs very expensive.
+The number of hub operators will decrease over time, and their ability to collude and block participants will grow.
+We aim to have at least 100 hubs across many geographies to ensure decentralization.
+To achieve this, hubs must be operable on affordable commodity cloud hardware, which has at most 64 TB of attached storage.

-First, we restrict deltas to only containing small text payload so that they remain small.
-Larger payloads like images and videos must be pushed to other storage systems optimized for these purposes like IPFS.
-Deltas may contain references to these items and applications can hydrate them when rendering them for their users.
+Deltas are only permitted to contain a small amount of text, and larger payloads must be stored by reference.
+They must be small enough to fit into a single TCP packet.
+Special-purpose storage systems like IPFS can host larger payloads, and applications can hydrate them at render time.

-Second, we limit users to storing a finite number of deltas for each type and calculate the limits to keep the size of the graph under 64 TB.
-When size limit is exceeded, the message with the earliest order is evicted by the CRDT.
-Since deltas have a total order this can be done deterministically, preserving the guarantees of our CRDT.
+Users can only store a finite number of deltas of each type.
+The protocol selects limits that will keep the size of the delta graph under 64 TB.
+CRDTs enforce the size limit by evicting the message in the graph with the earliest ordering.
+Since deltas are always totally ordered, this does not change the CRDT's guarantees.

-Third, we expire deltas beyond a certain age for some types of messages where users place a greater value on recent messages.
-This allows size limits to be more generous and is particularly useful for noisier delta types like reactions.
-CRDT's can implement time-based pruning deterministically though the synching mechanism must allow for clock skew and drift between instances.

-## 3.4 Ordering

-Delta timestamps can be used by applications when generating feeds of information for their users.
-Such timestamps are untrustworthy since they are user reported and the network cannot verify them.
-The timestamp trust model is like that of a blog where most users tend to be well behaved since a monitoring service at the application level can be used to detect timestamp abuse.

-Some interactions like conversations require strict order so that a thread can be reconstructed by applications.
-Such deltas encode causal ordering in the form of references, where each delta stores its parent's hash.
-This can be used to enforce a partial ordering across a set of deltas.
-The cast type includes a parent reference which is used for threaded conversations.
-The delta-graph does not guarantee that deltas will be received in this causal order, but only that the causal order will be apparent once all the deltas are received.
+Users are only permitted to store certain deltas for a fixed time.
+Expiring very old deltas allows us to reclaim space, allowing more generous limits for recent messages.
+This is particularly useful for noisy data types like reactions where users place a greater value on recency.
+Time-based expiration of deltas can be deterministic as long as hubs control for clock skew and drift.

 # 4. Hubs